Farafra Oasis Travel Guide

 Al Farafra is a small oasis located in Egypt's western desert.
-It's one fo the most isolated oasis of the governorate of Al-Wadi Al-Gadid in Southern Egypt.
-Maybe this is why the people who live in Farafra are still famous until today for practicing their old traditions and customs.
+It's one of the most isolated oases of the governorate of Al-Wadi Al-Gadid in Southern Egypt.
+Maybe this is why the people who live in Farafra are still famous today for practicing their old traditions and customs.

-Farafra has gained the attention of tourists during the last few years because of its unique magic and because the oasis can be the start point for many interesting tours in the Western desert of Egypt like to the white desert, the black desert the Crystal Mountains.
+Farafra has gained the attention of tourists during the last few years because of its unique magic and because the oasis can be the starting point for many interesting tours in the Western Desert of Egypt like the white desert, the black desert the Crystal Mountains.

 The Farafra Oasis is located in the western desert of Egypt inside the borders of the governorate of Al-Wadi Al-Gadid, the largest governorate in Egypt in terms of space.

 The Farafra is 170 kilometers away from the Bahaerya Oasis, 627 kilometers away from Cairo, and 370 kilometers to the South West of Marsa Matruh and the Mediterranean Sea